jurtasun/rcds_intro_nextflow/chapter1/README.md

 }
 ```

 We can modify this a little.
-Inside the loop, conditional statements (`if`, `else`) can be used to apply logic to each value, filtering even numbers and printing a specific message for some values.
+Inside the loop, conditional statements (`if`, `else`) can be used to apply logic to each value, filtering even / odd numbers and printing a specific message for some values.
 For instance, numbers divisible by 4.
 These are foundational tools for controlling flow in any `Groovy` (or `Nextflow`) script.

 Edit the script to do the following:
-- Declares a variable name and age.
+- Declares a variable `name` and another one `age`.
-- Prints a greeting like: "Hello, <name>!
-You are <age> years old."
+- Prints a greeting like: "Hello, `name`!
+You are `age` years old."
 - Loops from 1 to 10 and: Prints even numbers only.
 If the number is divisible by 4, also print "Divisible by 4!".

 ```groovy